-You will need to click Connect at the beginning of every iVRA session.
+Connect at the A session.

 VRA Settings

 The transducer selection is performed in MedRx Studio software prior to beginning the VRA test.
 All transducers are inherited through the AUD module.
 If you do not see a transducer you would like to use then you will need change the preferences in the AUD module.
 The MedRx Studio transducer selection will appear as below: